riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 ## Reelection of board members

 0:55: *Holden and Elie propose that board members reelect themselves.
-Done independently through email -- other votes done during the meeting (2:30)?*
+Done independently through email.
+Other votes said to be done during the meeting (2:30), but it's not clear to me -- as someone who doesn't have access to all of the audio -- that all of the votes did in fact take place during the meeting.*

 ## Budget discussion